tigerabrodi/learn-terraform-aws-instance/README.md

 NACLs are not literally "in front" of the subnet in a physical sense but are an integral part of the subnet's traffic control mechanism.

 Security Groups are applied directly to individual instances, such as EC2 instances.
 They act like a firewall at the instance level, controlling what traffic is allowed to reach the instance and what traffic can leave it.

+# Elastic Load Balancer (ELB)

+An ELB automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, in AWS.
+It improves the availability and scalability of your application by handling the traffic distribution, which ensures no single instance is overwhelmed.
+ELBs are often used to increase fault tolerance in applications, allowing for seamless redirection of traffic in case of instance failure or high load.